THE QUICK by Lauren Owen, Review: Underlying humanity

 The library was full of treasures.
 The cousin – the very distant cousin who had owned the hall before them – had bought books at a fearful rate, adding to an already extensive collection.
 There was no one to stop Charlotte and James from taking what they wanted, poring over whichever old, delicious-smelling volumes they chose.
 It was a beautiful room, too: there was a red carpet and red-and-gold paper on the walls and a beautiful marble fireplace with a pattern of grapes carved all the way around.

-I think The Quick’s strength lies in its underlying focus on humanity; people’s want to do ‘good’ within in their own contexts and the personal sacrifices they make in pursuing that goal.
+The Quick’s strength lies in its underlying focus on humanity; people’s want to do ‘good’ within their own contexts and the personal sacrifices they make in pursuing that goal.

 Owen has populated this novel with many colourful characters, some ignorantly evil, others endearingly resourceful and courageous.
 But none is more likeable than Charlotte.
 Her unassuming nature belies an inner strength, intelligence and determination that you cannot help barrack for.